7.2 Infection Control & Standard Precautions

 The order matters because it minimizes self-contamination.

-Donning (putting ON): gown -> mask or respirator -> eye protection -> gloves.
+Donning (putting ON): gown → mask or respirator → eye protection (goggles/face shield) → gloves.
+Gloves go on last so they cover the gown cuffs.

-The principle: remove the most contaminated items first (gloves), and remove the mask last, after leaving the patient's room, since it protected your airway throughout.
+The principle: remove the most contaminated items first (gloves and gown front), and remove the mask last, after leaving the patient's room, because it protected your airway throughout.
+Perform hand hygiene whenever your hands may have been contaminated during removal, and again after the final step.

 Bloodborne Pathogen Exposure Protocol

-If a PTA sustains a needlestick or mucous-membrane exposure to blood or body fluids:
+If a PTA sustains a needlestick or mucous-membrane exposure to blood or body fluids, act in this order:

-- Report the exposure to a supervisor right away — do not wait until the end of the shift.
+- Report the exposure to a supervisor right away — do not wait until the end of the shift; prophylaxis is time-sensitive.

-- Seek post-exposure evaluation promptly so testing and, if indicated, post-exposure prophylaxis can begin within the effective time window.
+- Seek post-exposure evaluation promptly so source testing and, if indicated, post-exposure prophylaxis (PEP) can begin within the effective window.

 - Document the incident per facility policy.

-The Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens Standard requires employers to make this evaluation available at no cost to the employee.
+The Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens Standard requires employers to make this evaluation, follow-up, and hepatitis B vaccination available to the employee at no cost.

 Place the steps of doffing (removing) personal protective equipment (PPE) in the correct sequence to minimize self-contamination.